h-thurow/Simple-JNDI/README.md

 <h3>Dealing with "java:comp/env" (Enterprise Naming Context, ENC) while loading</h3>

 <p>Set the <code>org.osjava.sj.space</code> property.
 Whatever the property is set to will be automatically prepended to <i>every</i> value loaded into the system.
 Thus <code>org.osjava.sj.space=java:comp/env</code> simulates the JNDI environment of Tomcat.
-The org.osjava.sj.space property is not subject to delimiter parsing, so even when org.osjava.sj.delimiter is set to ".", you have to lookup "java:comp/env", not "java:comp.env".
+The <code>org.osjava.sj.space</code> property is not subject to delimiter parsing, so even when <code>org.osjava.sj.delimiter</code> is set to ".", you have to lookup "java:comp/env", not "java:comp.env".
 See also <a href=https://github.com/h-thurow/Simple-JNDI/issues/1>ENC problem</a>.</p>

 <p>Another way to achieve a similar result is putting a default.properties directly under your root.
 In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. "java:comp/env/my/size=186".
 This way you can set some context objects in "java:comp/env" and other objects in a different name space.</p>

  <p>You could also put a file named "java:comp.properties" in your root directory or name a directory under your root directory "java:comp".
-But Windows does not like having a : in a filename, so to deal with the : you can use the <code>org.osjava.sj.colon.replace</code> property.
-If, for example, you choose to replace a <code>:</code> with <code>--</code> (ie <code>org.osjava.sj.colon.replace=--</code>), then you will need a file named <code>java--comp.properties</code>, or a directory named <code>java--comp</code> containing a file "env.properties".</p>
+But Windows does not like having a ":" in a filename, so to deal with the ":" you can use the <code>org.osjava.sj.colon.replace</code> property.
+If, for example, you choose to replace a ":" with "--" (ie <code>org.osjava.sj.colon.replace = --</code>), then you will need a file named <code>java--comp.properties</code>, or a directory named <code>java--comp</code> containing a file "env.properties".</p>

 <h3>Context.close() and Context.destroySubcontext()</h3>